Xyvir/iex.run/.github/readme.md

 ## todo:

-- Have stub script replace spaces with quesiton marks automatically for parameters, attepmt to run local commands when run offline.
 - finish remaining planned meta-parameters
 - add metaparameter instructions to readme.
 - add 'external download' and run option via metaparemeter OR other recursive scripts